pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

 }
 ```

-In this example, the `IConfiguration` instance is injected into the `MyService` class, and the configuration values are accessed using the provided methods (`GetConnectionString` and `GetValue`).
-This allows you to use the configuration values in a type-safe manner throughout your application.

 ## ASP.NET Core - Routing, Files, CORS & More

 ### What is Routing?
 Explain attribute routing in ASP.NET Core?